aboutcode-org/vulnerablecode/README.rst

     DJANGO_DEV=1 python manage.py import --all

 It is not required to run all the importers .
-In fact it is suggested to run only a few small importers via
+To quickly get started with some data run :
 ::

     DJANGO_DEV=1 python manage.py import rust ruby